NUISANCEMC/nuisance3/README_ForDevelopers.md

 named_log_trace("mytrace")::log_info("logging directly to mytrace");
 ```

 from any execution block.
-If you are using a named trace a lot, it might improve compile times if you declare a using alias to the named trace type.
+It can improve readability if you declare a `using` alias to the named trace type.

 ```c++
 using mytrace = named_log_trace("mytrace");